ofekats/Computer_Network_final/README.md

-# computer Network Final Assignment
+# Computer Network Final Assignment
 ## Project Objective
 This project involves setting up various network clients and servers.
 The main components are: